larkintuckerllc/city-events-map-prototype/README.md

 One problem with this implementation is that when the *App* component first loads, *events* is an empty array and *isFetchingEvents* is *false*.
-To prevent rending on the first load, we will use the component's state.
+To prevent rending on the first load, we will use the component's state to delay showing the *Hello World* div until after new properties are received.

 **Assignment (5 Min): Update the "App.js" file in the "src" folder as follows:**